Monthly Archives: November 2011

 We shall not sleep, though poppies grow in Flanders fields’

-I will not break faith and will proudly wear a red poppy on 11 November 2011 to honour all Claremen, all Munster men, all Irishmen who made the ultimate sacrifice.
+I will proudly wear a red poppy on 11 November 2011 to honour all Claremen, all Munster men, all Irishmen who made the ultimate sacrifice.

 Fr.
 Gleeson volunteered for a second time and returned to parish work in Dublin where he died in 1959.
 He is buried in Castlelough, Co Tipperary.